The modulating function method for state estimation and feedback of infinite-dimensional systems: Introduction

-Indeed, employing an argument similar to the one above, the simultaneous application of this approach with initial values $\varphi_{01},\ldots,\varphi_{0k}$ for the adjoint null control problem allows for the determination of the orthogonal projection of $x(t)$ onto $\operatorname{span}(\varphi_{01},\ldots,\varphi_{0k})$.
-The situation becomes more intricate when adapting this approach for state feedback, when incorporating {\em unbounded feedback}, which, in an abstract way, means that $u=Fx$, where $F$ is mapping from a~certain space $\mathcal{V}$, which is in between $X$ and the domain of $A$, to the input space $U$ (assumed to be finite-dimensional in this setup, for obvious reasons).
-For $U=\R^m$, we can represent $F$ as a~$m$-tuple of elements of $\mathcal{V}^\prime$, where the latter refers to the dual of $\mathcal{V}$ with respect to the pivot space $X$.
-Indeed, $\mathcal{V}^\prime$ can be considered as an extension of the state space of the adjoint system, and one has to look for inputs $\eta_i$ controlling the adjoint system with $\varphi(0)=F_i$ to drive it to zero in a~certain sense.
-However, this may not necessarily be possible in the classical function sense, requiring an extension of the solution theory for system nodes to the distributional sense.
-We will show that \eqref{eq:movhor_inf} now takes on a different, more generalized interpretation.
-Specifically, instead of a moving horizon $L^2$-inner product, we will observe that the application of $F_i$ to $x(t)$ is represented by convolving the distributions $\eta_i$ and $\mu_i$ with the functions $u|_{[t-T,t]}$ and $y|_{[t-T,t]}$.
-We emphasize the significance of unbounded state feedback, as it enables the capability to provide feedback through point evaluations for systems governed by partial differential equations.
+The application to state feedback becomes more involved when the feedback operator is unbounded.
+More precisely, we consider feedback laws of the form $u=Fx$, where $F$ maps an intermediate space $\mathcal{V}$ between $\dom(A)$ and $X$ into the input space $U$.
+In this setting, $U$ is assumed to be finite-dimensional.
+For $U=\R^m$, the feedback operator $F$ can be represented by an $m$-tuple of elements of $\mathcal{V}^\prime$, where $\mathcal{V}^\prime$ denotes the dual of $\mathcal{V}$ with respect to the pivot space $X$.
+The space $\mathcal{V}^\prime$ may be regarded as an extension of the state space of the adjoint system.
+We therefore seek inputs $\eta_i$ that drive the adjoint system, formally initialised at $\varphi(0)=F_i$, to zero in an appropriate sense.
+Such null controls need not exist within a classical function-space setting.
+This motivates the extension of the solution theory for system nodes to distributional inputs and trajectories.
+In this distributional setting, the reconstruction identity \eqref{eq:movhor_inf} requires a more general interpretation.
+More precisely, the action of $F_i$ on $x(t)$ is represented by convolutions of the distributions $\eta_i$ and $\mu_i$ with the input $u$ and the output $y$, rather than by moving-horizon $L^2$-inner products.
+The treatment of unbounded feedback operators is particularly important because it allows feedback laws involving spatial point evaluations for systems governed by partial differential equations.

-We do not assume that the system (and so also its adjoint) is well-posed, which refers to the additional property that the terminal state and input depend continuously on the initial state and output.
-While this property simplifies the theory significantly, it imposes restrictions on the class of systems.
-In addition, there are many practically relevant systems for which well-posedness criteria are not yet known.
-Allowing for non-wellposedness significantly enhances the accessibility of boundary-controlled partial differential equations within our approach.
-A drawback is that incorporating non-well-posed systems and addressing unbounded feedback operators necessitates a significantly expanded theoretical framework.
-Nevertheless, the authors are confident that the effort is worthwhile.